 He looked every bit like the pitcher they thought they were getting via the free-agency route.
 Wheeler had his best year in 2019, striking out 195 batters.
 In his Phillies debut, he went seven innings and gave up one run, only five hits, and no walks.

 Nola tossed five strong innings in his debut against Miami but ran into a sixth-inning snag and fell behind.
 Mid-inning relief cost the Phillies dearly, and they lost the game 5-2.

 Moneyline bets over enticing props

-The moneyline will be the easiest things for bettors to track.
+The moneyline will be the easiest thing for bettors to track.

 The five-inning one may not change — wherever you want to bet, that’s what you play — but the seven-inning prop changes because the seventh may involve a team’s closer.

-This is also going to affect the over-under runs total for the game as the middle-inning relief pitching that often changes games — several 8th-inning bullpen blowups occurred throughout the league last week — won’t come into play during doubleheaders.
+This is also going to affect the over-under runs total for the game, as the middle-inning relief pitching that often changes games — several eighth-inning bullpen blowups occurred throughout the league last week — won’t come into play during doubleheaders.

-One might normally pro-rate a total, reducing the projected number by two innings, but the absence of the 8th inning makes that prop riskier.
+One might normally prorate a total, reducing the projected number by two innings, but the absence of the eighth inning makes that prop riskier.

 Bats likely won’t be silent, so watch the totals